TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 }
 ```

-This reminds me of circular dependency.
+This is a code smell of circular dependency.
 Why should entity know about its repository?

+### Static Service Locator Code Smell
-Do you know why we need `repositoryClass="PostRepository"`?

-**It's form of service locator**, that basically works like this:
+Do you know why we need `repositoryClass="PostRepository"`? **It's form of static service locator** inside Doctrine:

 ```php
 $this->entityManager->getRepository(Post::class);
 ```

+It basically works like this:

 - Find `Post` entity
 - Find repository in `@Entity` annotation